guilhermedemouraa/Apple-Harvesting-Robot/README.md

 The challenge consisted in creating robot to go over a simulated apple orchard, locate and classify apples (green, ripe, and overripe), leave green apples behind, harvest ripe apples, remove overripe apples, and provide a summarized report of the operation.

 ![Orchard](https://user-images.githubusercontent.com/39603677/113948821-a9041a00-97c2-11eb-878f-3bb8de0f2ebc.png)

-Fig. 1.
-Robot-compatible apple orchard, Yakama Valley, WA.
-Source: 2018 ASABE Student Robotics Challenge

 ![class field](https://user-images.githubusercontent.com/39603677/113948820-a86b8380-97c2-11eb-95fd-0fb9d441b27a.png)

-Fig. 2.
-Simulated apple orchard
+Fig. 1. (a) Robot-compatible apple orchard, Yakama Valley, WA.
+Source: 2018 ASABE Student Robotics Challenge. (b) Simulated apple orchard

 •	The key steps for the success of this project included developing code for remote operation through a smartphone, path following, PID control, and data collection, classification (logistic regression), and analysis.